pturo/Scrollin/README.md

 # Scrollin'

+## What's new?

+There is no new features.

+## About project

-Multiplatform app made with Quasar framework based on this tutorial: https://www.youtube.com/watch?v=la-0ulfn0_M This application allows you to post Twitter-like posts.
+Scrollin' is a multiplatform app made with Quasar framework based on this tutorial: https://www.youtube.com/watch?v=la-0ulfn0_M
+This application allows you to post Twitter-like posts.
 You can also like your posts and delete.
 Every post is saved in database using Firebase.
 This app can be running on several platforms:
 - Web (in your web browser),